CodeFromAnywhere/typerepo/modules/markdown-types/README.md

 If this frontmatter doesn't exist, the markdownParse is checked for a date.
 This should be information collected from the file system

 If that doesn't succeed, sometimes we'll set it to  the current timestamp

-## 📄 tryParseDate (exported const)

-Tries to parse a date from a string
-- implements default behavior of `new Date` with a try catch
-- returns a unix timestamp (ms since 1970 AD)

-TODO: put in a better location... date-util?
   </details>